 You read a word and must choose from four spoken answer options.

 You are asked multiple-choice questions about a text.

 All three exam components are done on the computer.
 Your ability to write is not tested.
 Sample exams can be found on www.naarnederland.nl.

 For more information, please visit the website of the Dutch Immigration and Naturalisation Service (IND).

 Official preparation material can be found on www.naarnederland.nl.

 Although the Basic Integration Exam Abroad is not difficult, taking a few lessons of a beginners’ course or some private lessons will increase your chances of success.

 Would you like more information or do you want to make an appointment to discuss the options?
-Please complete the form below and we will contact you shortly.
+Please send an e-mail to firstname.lastname@example.org and we will contact you shortly.